fbpx

 By the early 2000s, every social media platform’s launch-to-growth timeline was unprecedented.
 One good influencer-centric platform example is LinkedIn.

 LinkedIn reached over one million users in less than a year after it launched in May 2003.
-The same rapid user growth case is similar with other platforms such as YouTube, Facebook, Instagram, Twitter, and TikTok.
+The same rapid user growth case is similar to other platforms such as YouTube, Facebook, Instagram, Twitter, and TikTok.

 Marketers soon combined how the blogger/vlogger scenario works with the rapid growth of social media.
 And just like that, the modern social influencer was born.